Winner of Stingray Rising Star at the 25th Annual (2015) Fredericton Harvest Jazz & Blues Festival.

-Doug Barron, Associate Producer/Host at CBC Halifax, told FTG; “I love the feel and vibe of your music.
+The late Doug Barron, former Associate Producer/Host at CBC Halifax, told FTG; “I love the feel and vibe of your music.
 It strikes a chord with me as a writer and musician as well as a radio guy.”

 Free To Grow has a big sound and is built to entertain.